-Edward the Childless died as king of England in January 5, 1066.
-The next day, Harold Godwinson was crowned as the new king.
+Edward the Confessor died as king of England on January 5, 1066.
+The next day, Harold Godwinson was crowned the new king.
 Upon hearing of this, William immediately disputed the claim.
-He also called upon Harold to honor the purposed wish of Edward.
+He also called upon Harold to honor the promise made to him by Edward.

 When Harold refused his claim, William set about preparations for an invasion of England.
 One of the most important parts of these preparations was to create a sizable fleet on which to carry his army.
 William had the fleet completed by August but it wasn’t until September that he decided to launch the attack.

 In September, 1066, winds became favorable enough to launch an invasion.
 William and his fleet also had many other crucial advantages.
-Harold, King of England, had disbanded his army for the harvest season on September 8.
+Harold, King of England, had disbanded his army for the harvest season in September.